MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/osx-agent.md

 ---
 title: Deploy a build and release agent on macOS ms.custom: seodec18
-description: Learn how to deploy a macOS agent to build and deploy your iOS application for Azure Pipelines and Team Foundation Server (TFS) (Agent version 2.x) ms.topic: conceptual ms.assetid: 3D487E4E-D940-4DA9-BDE1-1F60E74DD6F1 ms.date: 01/25/2023
+description: Learn how to deploy a macOS agent to build and deploy your iOS application for Azure Pipelines and Team Foundation Server (TFS) ms.topic: conceptual ms.assetid: 3D487E4E-D940-4DA9-BDE1-1F60E74DD6F1 ms.date: 01/25/2023